Baldock: History and etymology

 The popular story for the origin of the name Baldock is that it is a derivation from the Old French name for Baghdad: Baldac or later Baudac.
-While Damascus was the furthest extent of Templar military activity during the Crusades, they would have been aware of its significance and it was widely regarded as the most prosperous market in the world.
+While Damascus was the farthest location of Templar military activity during the Crusades, they would have been aware of the significance of Baghdad, which was widely regarded as the most prosperous market in the world.
 Perhaps the Templars hoped that the name would confer a similar prosperity on their own market town in England.
 Founding contemporaneous documents use the spelling Baudac, but it is first recorded as "Baldac" in the Pipe Rolls of Hertfordshire in 1168.

 Walter William Skeat writes in The Place-names of Hertfordshire (1904):

 Others, however, consider it more likely that the Knights Templar used a name already in use, particularly since the location was already a crossroads.
 In addition the settlement was already thriving as a late Anglo-Saxon part of Weston.
 Alternative etymologies have been suggested, including Middle English balled, meaning "bald", together with Old English āc, meaning "oak" (the site may have been identified by a large old tree near the Anglo-Saxon graveyard or where the Templar church was built); and a conjectured Old English personal name *Bealdoc, from beald, meaning "bold", with a diminutive -oc suffix.
 These derivations, however, are not entirely satisfactory.

 The modern layout of the town and many buildings in the centre date from the sixteenth century, with the earliest dating from the fourteenth century.

-It was where the old Great North Road and the Icknield Way crossed.
-The A1(M) motorway (1963), was called the Baldock Bypass for some years.
-In March 2006, a new bypass removed the A505 road (part of the old Icknield Way to the east of Baldock) from the town.

 Thanks to its location, the town was a major staging post between London and the north: many old coaching inns still operate as pubs and hotels, and Baldock has a surprising number of pubs for its size.
-From the 1770s until 2008 the high street was very wide, a typical feature of medieval market places where more than one row of buildings used to stand.
+The High Street is very wide, a typical feature of medieval market places where more than one row of buildings used to stand.
 In the case of Baldock, the bottom of the High Street had three such rows, until Butcher's Row was demolished by the turnpike authorities in the 1770s.
-In late 2008, a town centre enhancement plan included a narrowing of the road and subsequent widening of paved areas.